How to Start an LLC in Missouri

 Step 1: Name Your Missouri LLC

-2. Is the name available in Missouri?
-Make sure the name you want isn't already taken by doing a Business Entity Search on the Missouri Secretary of State's website.
+To check whether your desired name has already been taken by any other Missouri business entities, you can perform a Business Entity Search on the Missouri Secretary of State’s website.

 Once you have verified your name is available, you may now select a professional service to complete the LLC formation process for you.